-At the end of 2017, Tikkurila Group employed 3,037 (2016: 3,033) people in 14 countries.
+Tikkurila Group employes approximately 2,500 people in 11 countries.
 Approximately half of Tikkurila’s personnel work in the supply chain (production, sourcing, logistics and HSEQ) and more than third in sales, marketing and technical support.

-The safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of safety observations and safety-related communications, as well as internal and external audits.
+Safety of people is priority number one in our operations.
+In addition to building a safe culture and ways of working, the safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of health and safety observations and communications, as well as internal and external audits.
 We want to ensure a safe workplace for all Tikkurila employees.
-Preventive safety work directly affects the company’s cost-effectiveness and provides a way to improve efficiency and minimize sickness absences.
+Preventive safety work affects the company’s cost-effectiveness and provides ways to improve efficiency and minimize sickness absences.

-In addition to assessing our employees’ safety behavior in their everyday work, we also address safety issues through regular personal development discussions, safety rounds as well as safety talks between employees and their supervisors and colleagues.
-Altogether, 6,059 (6,701) safety talks and rounds were held within the Group in 2017.
+In addition to assessing our employees’ safety behavior in their everyday work, we also address safety issues through regular personnel development discussions, safety rounds, as well as safety talks between employees and their supervisors and colleagues.

 Diversity and equality

 At Tikkurila, we adhere to the principle of equality and diversity, regardless of a person’s gender, race, ethnicity or nationality, age, religion, political opinion, or social status.